SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 <img alt="rectangleArea" src="/assets/chapter-2-1-images/05.Rectangle-area-01.png" width="250" height="200" />

 In this tast we must take into account, that if from the bigger `x` we subtract the smaller `x`, we will obtain the length of the rectangle.
-Identically, if from the bigger `y` we subtract the smaller `y`, we will obtain the height of the rectangle.
+Identically, if from the bigger `y` we subtract the smaller `y` we will obtain the height of the rectangle.
 What is left is to multiply both sides.
 Here is an example of an implementation of the described logic:

 ```Java
 Scanner scanner = new Scanner(System.in);